keplerlab/AI-Saturday/week1/prerequisite.md

 ### PLEASE NOTE SOME NETWORKS DO NOT ALLOW 8888 PORT ACCESS FROM THEIR INTRANET THIS CONFIG FILE ACTUALLY FORWORDS 8888 PORT FROM PAPERSPACE MACHINE TO YOUR LOCAL MACHINE
 ```

-- add these contents to your config file (replace IP address here with your Paperspace IP address)
+- add these contents to your config file (replace <Your public IP here> with your Paperspace IP address)

 Host paperspace
      HostName <Your public IP>